 3 For illustrative purposes only.
 The definition of “low cost” is based on Schwab’s research using (1) 2010 data from 195 defined contribution plans serviced by Schwab Retirement Plan Services, Inc. and Schwab Retirement Plan Services Company, and (2) 2010 data from a comparison set of plans serviced by other providers.
 In this comparison set, the weighted average operating expense ratio (OER) for midsize plans ($20 million–$100 million) using actively managed funds was $55 to $95 per $10,000 invested, and for large plans ($100 million–$350 million) the OER was $50 to $75 per $10,000 invested.
 For similar-sized plans adopting Schwab Index Advantage, the weighted average OER for index mutual funds or exchange traded funds should be about $15 to $25 per $10,000 invested.
 This example does not include any fees associated with professional, independent advice services or other fees that may be charged to a participant account.

 4 Schwab Retirement Planner® provides participants with a retirement savings and investment strategy, a major component of which is a discretionary investment management service furnished by independent registered investment advisors GuidedChoice Asset Management, Inc. (“GuidedChoice®”) or Morningstar Associates, LLC, a wholly owned subsidiary of Morningstar Inc. Using investment alternatives available in the plan, GuidedChoice creates discretionary managed portfolios based on modern portfolio theory, and Morningstar Associates creates discretionary managed portfolios based on human capital methodology.
-GuidedChoice and Morningstar Associates are not affiliated with or agents of Schwab Retirement Plan Services, Inc. (“SRPS”), Charles Schwab & Co., Inc. (“CS&Co.”), or their affiliates.
+These investment alternatives have been selected by an appropriate plan fiduciary specifically for use in the managed account.
+Other investment options may be available in the core lineup that are not included in the managed account.
+For a complete list of the investments that are available under your plan visit schwab.com/workplace, click on Statements and Reports, and view the last annual Fee and Investment Notice and any subsequent Change Notices.
+GuidedChoice and Morningstar Associates are not affiliated with or agents of Schwab Retirement Plan Services, Inc. (“SRPS”), Charles Schwab & Co., Inc. (“CS&Co.”), a federally registered investment advisor, or their affiliates.
 Neither CS&Co., SRPS, nor their affiliates supervise, make recommendations with respect to, or take responsibility for monitoring the services provided to participants by GuidedChoice or Morningstar Associates.
-Schwab Advice Consultants, who are employees of CS&Co. and not of GuidedChoice or Morningstar Associates, facilitate participant access to the GuidedChoice or Morningstar Associates services, but do not provide investment advice or recommendations regarding the GuidedChoice or Morningstar Associates services or generally as part of Schwab Retirement Planner.
+Schwab Advice Consultants, who are not employees of GuidedChoice or Morningstar Associates, facilitate participant access to the GuidedChoice or Morningstar Associates services, but do not provide investment advice or recommendations regarding the GuidedChoice or Morningstar Associates services or generally as part of Schwab Retirement Planner.
 Use of the term “personalized” in the context of the Schwab Retirement Planner service (“service”) refers to the savings and investment recommendations made by GuidedChoice or Morningstar Associates and personal data that may be provided by the participant which will form the basis for GuidedChoice’s or Morningstar Associates’ allocation of the participant’s account assets in one of the discretionary managed portfolios and will result in a savings recommendation within the plan and outside the plan.
 For plans that do not include a salary-deferral feature, this fee-based service does not include a savings recommendation within the plan; references to savings strategy, savings recommendation, and annual savings adjustments are not applicable to these plans.
 My Retirement Progress™ services are also not provided for plans that do not include a salary-deferral feature.
 Diversification and asset allocation strategies do not ensure a profit and cannot protect against losses in a declining market.
 Plan sponsors may select either investment advisor to provide the managed account service within Schwab Retirement Planner.
 There is no guarantee a participant’s savings and investment strategy will provide adequate income at or through his or her retirement.
 Fees are charged for Schwab Retirement Planner, including its discretionary investment management service, based on the participant’s account balance.
 Participants should carefully consider information contained in the materials furnished at their employer’s direction regarding the services provided by SRPS and its affiliates, Morningstar Associates, or GuidedChoice, including information regarding compensation, affiliations, and potential conflicts.